 Now I hope you see the connection and understand why I am doing what I am doing.
 In my own way I hope to help uproot the unresolved emotions that have held our follicles hostage for far too long.
 We have to reconcile with a piece of history that has been killing our strands for centuries.
 Not just for us but to save our distinctive African coils, for the sake of our children and generations to come.

-My book, Going Natural How to Fall in Love with Nappy Hair, this website, America’s Next Natural Model, BAD Hair Uprooted (The Pursuit of Nappiness), The Going Natural Video Diaries have one goal; To change the perception of African hair online, in the real world and globally.
+My book, Going Natural How to Fall in Love with Nappy Hair, the store WhatNaturalsLove.com, America’s Next Natural Model, BAD Hair Uprooted (The Pursuit of Nappiness), The Going Natural Video Diaries have one goal; To change the perception of African hair online, in the real world and globally.